 Example #2 – Using Division operator (/) and Quotient function

-In this example, we will see the difference of the division operator and QUOTIENT function in Excel with the below examples.
-Consider the below example which shows a number of candy’s and children where we need to calculate how many candies each child will get.
+This example shows the difference between the division operator and QUOTIENT function in Excel with the below examples.
+Consider the below example, which shows a number of candy’s and children where we need to calculate how many candies each child will get.

 We will use both the division operator and the QUOTIENT function to find out the exact result in excel by following the below result.